Ulyouth/JSTibiaAccChecker/README.md

 # JSTibiaAccChecker

-* Script to check a list of tibia accounts for validity
+* Script to check a list of Tibia accounts for validity
 * Bypasses Cloudflare's "Under Attack" mode
 * Inputs/Outputs lists' contents to the local browser's storage, which can be queried/modified using Javascript
 * Cannot be weaponized (easily) since your IP will get blocked in no time if you have no method of changing it dynamically